• State Regulations in Nevada

 When you buy a vehicle from a private party, be sure to get a signed-off title.
 You won't be able to register the vehicle without one.

-In most cases, the existing owner of record will need to apply for a duplicate if the original is not in his or her possession, but you may apply for the duplicate if the car is titled in Nevada, is older than nine years, and has no liens.
+In most cases, the existing owner of record will need to apply for a duplicate if the original is not in his or her possession.
+However, you may apply for the duplicate if the car is titled in Nevada, is older than 9 years, and has no liens.

-Simply fill out the Application for Duplicate Nevada Certificate of Title and a Bill of Sale and bring it in to your local full-service DMV office.
+Simply fill out the Application for Duplicate Nevada Certificate of Title (Form VP012) and a Bill of Sale (Form VP104) and bring it in to your local full-service DMV office.

-To complete the Bill of Sale, both the seller and the buyer should sign off in the appropriate section.
-If you need to keep a copy (because there is no title), complete two forms so you each have an original.
+To complete the Bill of Sale (Form VP104), both the seller and the buyer should sign off in the appropriate section.
+If you need to keep a copy (because there is no title), complete a couple copies so you each have an original.
 The seller should also remove the license plates from the car and keep them.

 Private payment arrangements: If the seller wishes to remain on the title as part of a personal payment arrangement, he or she will need to complete the lienholder section of the title.
 The new title will be sent to the existing lienholder, who must sign off on the vehicle and release the lien before the vehicle can be sold again in the future.